Sporadic Violence As Nigerian States Vote For Governors - UrduPoint

 State elections are fiercely contested in Nigeria where governors are powerful figures and clashes, killings and voter intimidation are common.

-The electoral commission said one of its officials was abducted, while monitoring groups said two people were shot, including a man allegedly running off with a ballot box.
+The electoral commission said one of its officials was abducted, while monitoring groups said at least two people were shot, including a man allegedly running off with a ballot box.

-Counting began in the afternoon and election results were expected later on Saturday.
+Counting began in the afternoon and results were expected to start coming in overnight on Saturday.

 The CDD warned of low turnout at certain polling stations, saying some people were "scared of coming out to vote due to fear of violence".

-It also described widespread vote-buying, with some people exchanging their ballots for handouts of rice.
+It described widespread vote-buying, with some people exchanging their ballots for handouts of rice.

+The Economic and Financial Crimes Commission said it had arrested 14 people over suspected vote-buying across the three states.

+Observers were watching the Independent National Electoral Commission (INEC) closely after the presidential election earlier this year, when critics and the opposition said delays uploading results and technical problems created opportunities for rigging votes.

 In Imo state, local media reported scuffles as votes were collected.

-The APC state governor is facing intense criticism from Nigeria's main labour union, which has threatened to call a strike after claiming Imo authorities were behind an attack on its leader last week.

-Kogi state, led by the ruling All Progressives Congress (APC), was seeking to avoid a repeat of 2019 polls, which saw deadly violence and electoral malpractice.
+Kogi state, led by the APC, was seeking to avoid a repeat of 2019 polls, which saw deadly violence and electoral malpractice.

 The 2019 vote in Bayelsa was also blighted by violence and abuses including killings, abductions and intimidation.